Sept-Îles

 Sept-Îles (/fr/, /fr-CA/, lit.
 'Seven Islands') is a city in the Côte-Nord region of eastern Quebec.
 Along with Brador and Blanc-Sablon, Sept-Îles is one of the oldest places in the province.
 The population was 24,569 as of the 2021 Canadian census.
-The town is called Uashat, meaning "bay" in Innu-aimun.
+The reserve is called Uashat, meaning "bay" in Innu-aimun.

 The city is well known for having major iron companies like Iron Ore Company of Canada and SFP Pointe-Noire iron ore transport service company.
 The city relies heavily on the iron industry.
 Sept-Îles has among the highest average wages and the highest average wage increases.

 It is among the northernmost places with a paved connection to the rest of Quebec's road network.
 The only settlements on the paved road network that are farther north are Fermont, Radisson and Chisasibi, the latter two of which are in the extreme western part of the province at the north end of the James Bay Road.
 The only other settlements at higher latitudes in the province are mostly isolated Cree, Innu, or Inuit villages, with access limited to seasonal gravel roads.

 Sept-Îles is the seat of the judicial district of Mingan.
 The city is also home to the most highly attended recreational volleyball tournament in the province: the Tournoi Orange, which consists of 405 teams and close to 800 volleyball games.